 Hike along the 12 km Tai Long Wan mountain trail to witness to the stunning natural beauty of Hong Kong.
 There are only a few better things to do in Hong Kong for the nature lovers.
 The trail takes the trekkers past sandy coves, fishing villages, clear waters, and even a waterfall.

-Did you know, you can also include Shenzhen and Macau with the customizable Hong Kong tour package and enjoy the splendour of China?
+Did you know, you can also include Shenzhen and Macau in your Hong Kong tour to make your experience more thrilling as well as interesting and enjoy the splendour of China?
+However, don’t forget to make the most of your trip by engaging in most of the activities mentioned above!

 Looking To Book An International Holiday?